UMR-CNRM/PHYEX/docs/PHYEX.md

 ## CONTENT

-The folowing paramerisations are included in the PHYEX package (see the MesoNH documentation for references):
+The following parametrisations are included in the PHYEX package (see the MesoNH documentation for references):

  - turbulence scheme
  - shallow convection scheme
  - microphysics schemes

-In addition to the parametrisatin source code, test programs and a library for python binding are also provided.
+In addition to the parametrisations source code, test programs and a library for python binding are also provided.